I wrote The Ultimate Guide to EI Sickness Benefits for people who need to apply for EI sickness benefits after going on sick leave from work.

 - short- or long-term disability payments

-- motor vehicle accident payments for lost income
+-motor vehicle accident payments for lost income

-- retirement income from private or public pension plans.
+– retirement income from private or public pension plans

 What type of income is not deducted from EI sick payments?

-They following sources of income are not deductible from EI sickness payments:
+The following sources of income are not deductible from EI sickness payments:

 - CPP disability payments